How Salt Air and Humidity in Oahu Impact Your Gate Installation Choices

 Salt in the air accelerates corrosion.
 According to the National Oceanic and Atmospheric Administration, coastal salt aerosols significantly increase oxidation rates on exposed metals, even miles inland.
 On Oahu, there is no true escape from salt exposure.

-Steel hardware rusts faster.
-Aluminum oxidizes and pits.
-Even treated fasteners degrade when salt crystals settle into joints and seams.
 Gates are especially vulnerable because hinges, latches, and rollers rely on tight tolerances.
 Once corrosion begins, movement becomes uneven, weight shifts, and alignment fails.

 Material Tradeoffs That Actually Matter